Atturra completes buy of Hammond Street Developments

 Technology services provider Atturra has announced that its acquisition of Hammond Street Developments (HSD) is now complete.

-Atturra said it was putting $6.5 million the table for HSD, a Microsoft partner in Melbourne that provides sevices to the government sector in January this year.
+Atturra said it was putting $6.5 million on the table for HSD, a Microsoft partner in Melbourne that provides sevices to the government sector in January this year.

 The deal comprises $6 million cash, and half a million in shares.

-A earn-out consideration of $2 million depending on HSD's financial performance in the FY23 and FY24 fiscal periods.
+An earn-out consideration of $2 million depending on HSD's financial performance in the FY23 and FY24 fiscal periods.

 Atturra expects to add up to $3.5 million revenue this current financial year through the buy, with forecast earnings before income tax offsetting acquisition and integration costs.